majidkalantarii/SearchEngines/README.md

 Modules that require an API key:
 --------------------------------
-Documentation to setup API keys can be found at - https://github.com/laramies/theHarvester/wiki/Installation#api-keys

 * bing
 * github
 * hunter - limited to 10 on the free plan so you will ned to do -l 10 switch